Avetik Isahakyan: Biography

 Korney Chukovsky met him in Kislovodsk in 1926 and wrote in his diary:

 I've just had a visit from four Armenians, one of whom, Avetik Isaakyan, is a well-known poet.
 I can't tell you what a nice man he is: modest, quiet, completely unaffected.
 He spent a fortnight here without anyone's knowing who he was.
 Yet his fame is such that when I mentioned him to our Armenian barber, he immediately beamed and started reciting his poetry in Armenian.
 The shoeshine man had the same reaction: "Avetik!
 Avetik!"
 He has a sad, absent look about him.
 They say the regime (which pays him a small pension) won't let him visit his family abroad.
 I was surprised to find that he was unable to recite even four lines of his verse in Armenian when I asked him to: he's forgotten everything.
 And when we had an Armenian evening and his poems were read from the podium he just sat there in the audience, hunched forward, his hands over his face.
 He refused to go out on the podium or utter a single word.

-Isahakyan again went abroad in 1930 and lived in Paris, but returned permanently to the Armenian SSR in 1936, where he was elected to the Academy of Sciences of the Armenian SSR in 1943 and president of the Writers Union of the Armenian SSR in 1944.
+Isahakyan again went abroad in 1930 and lived in Paris, but returned permanently to Soviet Armenia in 1936.
+During Joseph Stalin's Great Purge, the poet fell "under the suspicion of the local [Armenian] NKVD," but avoided arrest due to the intervention of Anastas Mikoyan.

+Isahakyan was elected to the Academy of Sciences of the Armenian SSR in 1943 and became president of the Writers Union of the Armenian SSR in 1944.
 He was awarded the Stalin State Prize in 1946, served as a member of the Soviet Committee for Protection of Peace, and was a deputy of the II-IV Supreme Soviets of the Armenian SSR.
 He was awarded the Order of Lenin twice and decorated with other medals.